Increasing engagement with BitTorrent Tokens (BTT)

 • Better education and onboarding about how/why to use BitTorrent Speed

-• Hesitancy to set up a wallet
+• Hesitancy to set up a digital wallet

 I use BitTorrent Web once a week and have no idea what BitTorrent Speed is

-Ideation & prototype
+Ideation

 Based on the key findings from the survey data and interviews, we identified 3 areas to explore, formed hypotheses, and finalized solutions we wanted to test.

-EXISTING SOLUTION
+EXISTING

-PROPOSED SOLUTION
+PROPOSED

 Prototype